isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-check-for-fleas/index.md

 ## How to Check for Fleas?
 7 Steps (with Pictures)
-To check for dog fleas on your pet, you will require the following tools; a flea�comb
+To check for dog fleas on your pet, you will require the following tools; a fleacomb
 ,
 soaped water
-, and a white kitchen�paper.
+, and a white kitchenpaper.
 ### **Step #1: Conduct a visual check on your dog**
 Despite that flea are small in body size, it is possible to catch a bug's glimpse when jumping